lapluviosilla/amplenote-templater/README.md

   - A global or tag default can also be set by going to the note and using the **Templater: Set Default Template** menu.
 (Menu won't appear if template isn't tagged with dynamic template tag)

-  - At the tag level, you can make a template the default for a tag by tagging it with that tag and the dynamic template tag.
+  - At the tag level, you can make a template the default for a tag by tagging it with that tag and the _Dynamic Template Tag_.
 For example, a template could have both `system/template` and `project` tags to make it the default dynamic template for project notes.

 - Assign templates to tags to receive a Jot Suggestion when visiting that tag in Jots mode.